CrystalPea/CV/README.md

 ## Projects

-#### All my apps were developed using TDD approach.
+**[Guide Me](https://github.com/aabolade/GuideMe)** - a Swift app that guides the user around an underground station using bluetooth beacons.
+Our app was built with blind and visually impaired people in mind.
+We used frameworks for iBeacon detection and for text to speech functionality.
+Guide me team comprised of 5 people, all Makers Academy students.
 **[Collective Playlist](https://github.com/CrystalPea/CollectivePlaylist)** - a Ruby Sinatra web app.
 It lets users build playlists together.
 Functionalities: Users, Requests, Playlist and Track adding.
+App was developed using TDD.
 **[Instagram Challenge](https://github.com/CrystalPea/instagram-challenge)** - a Rails web app which based on the idea of Instagram.
 It lets users sign up, post photos, leave comments and like/unlike photos.
+App was developed using TDD.
 **[Bowling Challenge](https://github.com/CrystalPea/bowling-challenge)** - business logic for a 10 frame bowling game which I have done in Javascript.
+App was developed using TDD.

 ## Education